How to improve teamwork by running efficient Retrospective meetings with your team?

-What are the Common Pitfalls During Agile Retrospectives?
+What Are the Common Pitfalls During Agile Retrospectives?

 A Scrum retrospective is aimed to reveal feelings or facts that have measurable effects on the team’s performance as well as to create ideas for improvement based on these observations.
 It makes no sense if it devolves into a verbal joust or a whining session.

-Successful Retrospectives require that each participant feel comfortable and the goal of the facilitator is to provide conditions of mutual trust.
+Successful Retrospectives require that each participant feels comfortable and the goal of the facilitator is to provide conditions of mutual trust.
 It may require taking into account hierarchical relationships.
 For example, the presence of a manager may inhibit the discussion.

-What is the Ideal Outcome of Retrospectives?
+What Is the Ideal Outcome of Retrospectives?

-The list of the things that went well and things that could be improved is a minimum result every Retro meeting should end with.
+The list of the things that went well and things that could still be improved is a minimum result every Retro meeting should end with.